Sasural Simar Ka: 2 years later

 Simar now lives as Sunaina, and raises Vikrant's daughter, Sanjana, while Roli takes care of Anjali.
 Simar returns to Bharadwajs' after meeting her sister coincidentally at the summer camp and meets Sunaina's spirit, who seeks vengeance on the Mehtas', who were behind her death.
 Roli and Siddhant also join Simar.
-Kartik, Vikrant's brother ran a racket of selling body organs illegally, and when Sunaina apparently discovered it, Baa and Karthik had killed her.
+Kartik, Vikrant's brother, ran a racket of selling body organs illegally, and when Sunaina apparently discovered it, Baa and Karthik had killed her.
 Siddhant tries to trap Kartik in the guise of a CBI officer, but gets caught and kidnapped by Baa.
 Simar and Roli collectively provides evidence to get Baa and Kartik arrested.
 Surbhi, Simar's husband Prem's fiance, comes to know that Simar is Simar and not Sunaina Mehta, and she tells this to the family.
 The family is furious and Prem rejects Simar, and throws her out of his house.
 Sunaina's spirit is ruling over Simar's body and tries to seduce Vikrant.
 Eventually, Sunaina is banished by rituals, but the relationship between Siddhant and Prem worsens as Siddhant supports Simar.
 There is a court case and Simar tearfully agrees to divorce Prem when he refuses to believe her story of Sunaina's spirit.
-Later, Simar is proven innocent.
+Later, Simar is proven innocent and reunites with Prem and the rest of her family.
 Vikrant tries to murder Prem for his love for Simar but is eventually jailed after her kidnapping.
 Sanjana is adopted by Simar and Prem.